Quotas

 Do Not Display a Block

-If None is selected, no preset action will occur when the quota is filled.
-This option is designed to let you use Branch Logic, Skip Logic, or Display Logic to create your own actions once the quota is filled.
+If “None” is selected, no preset action will occur when the quota is filled.
+This option is designed to let you use branch logic, skip logic, or display logic to determine what happens once the quota is filled.

-The most common use for this setting is in a situation where you need to mimic the behavior of the “End Current Survey” or “Prevent All New Survey Sessions” actions but would also like to record Embedded Data in the response.
+The most common use for this setting is in a situation where you need to mimic the behavior of the “End current survey” or “Prevent all new survey sessions,” but would also like to record embedded data in the response.

-We are screening out respondents who meet our demographics conditions once the quota has been filled.
-Normally, “End Current Survey” would meet this need, but in this case we want to record Embedded Data about the response.
+Example: We’re screening out respondents who meet our demographic conditions once the quota has been filled.
+Normally, “End current survey” would meet this need, but in this case shown below, we want to record embedded data about the response.
+Therefore, we’d use “None” as our quota option.

 Over quota options